br3w0r/goitopdf/README.md

 goitopdf is released under the MIT License and copyrighted by Daniil Dirun.

 gofpdf is released under the MIT License.
-It is copyrighted by Dave Barnes and the contributors acknowledged in [documentation to the library](https://github.com/phpdave11/gofpdf/blob/master/README.md).
+It is copyrighted by Dave Barnes and the contributors acknowledged in [the documentation to the library](https://github.com/phpdave11/gofpdf/blob/master/README.md).